Our GESB Super choice products

 • Member Services call centre consultants

-• Online Live chat services
+• Online Live Chat services

 • A secure Member Online portal

-• One-on-one Retirement Options appointments, virtual (online) or in person
+• One-on-one Retirement Options appointments, virtual (online) or in-person

 We also offer a range of seminars and webinars at no extra cost to our members to support them in making informed decisions regarding their super, retirement and insurance.

-To continue to deliver value-for-money products and services to our members, it is important for us to have adequate scale in terms of funds under management (FuM) and number of members.
-Our current membership of around 247,000 and FuM of over $36 billion allows us to offer our members competitive investment and administration costs, and access to a wide range of products and services, including investment options.
+Our current membership of around 250,000 and FuM of over $46 billion enables us to offer our members competitive investment and administration costs, and access to a wide range of products and services, including investment options.

-5. Insurance
+Insurance

 Insurance strategy

 Our aim is to provide insurance that members can rely on.
-Independent analysis of our default insurance offering relative to our member demographics confirms that the default insurance cover we provide for Death, Total and Permanent Disability (TPD) and Salary Continuance Insurance (SCI) is appropriate for our membership4.
-We offer default insurance to members who are employed in all occupations in the WA public service (including hazardous occupations).
+Independent analysis of our default insurance offering relative to our member demographics confirms that the default insurance cover we provide for Death, Total and Permanent Disability (TPD) and Salary Continuance Insurance (SCI) is appropriate for our membership.4 We offer default insurance to members who are employed in all occupations in the WA public service (including hazardous occupations).
 This is not offered by all super funds.

 Insurance case study